GoogleCloudPlatform/python-docs-samples/iot/api-client/manager/README.rst

         delete-device       Delete the device with the given id. delete-registry     Deletes the specified registry.
-        get                 Retrieve the device with the given id. get-registry        Retrieves a device registry.
+        get                 Retrieve the device with the given id. get-config-versions
+                            Lists versions of a device config in descending order (newest first).
+        get-iam-permissions
+                            Retrieves IAM permissions for the given registry. get-registry        Retrieves a device registry.
         get-state           Retrieve a device's state blobs.
         list                List all devices in the registry.